 The offence of assault requires force to have been used either directly (e.g. by punching or pushing with a hand) or indirectly (e.g. by throwing a drink) against a person.
 An assault can also be committed by threats and gestures.

-3 years jail (if you are found guilty of being drunk and in a public place when you commit this offence, you will also have to do community services as part of the penalty).
+Maximum penalty: 3 years jail (if you are found guilty of being drunk and in a public place when you commit this offence, you will also normally have to do community services as part of the penalty).
+Where the assault is very serious (e.g. assault on someone over 60 years or on a disabled person), the penalty can increase to 7 years, but if in company or carried out with a weapon, 10 years jail.

 Assaulting or obstructing a police officer is a separate offence and is treated very seriously by the courts.
 Obstructing a police officer includes resisting arrest.